usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 > **WARNING**:
  If these values are not configured the application will start but `EMAIL_ENABLED` will be set to `False` and the user interface will not provide an option to generate and send emails.

+ TMS_WEBHOOK_ALLOWED_CIDR_NETS may be set to '*' in development to allow requests from all origins.